How a Swim Meet Works

-Event 129 is Girls 50 SC Meter Short Back (SC stands for summer club or short course, not sure which!!!).
+Event 129 is Girls 50 SC Meter Short Back (SC stands for short course).

 Heat 1 of 6 Finals Starts at 12:29 PM (this is an approximation of the time…depends on if the swim meet is running on time, but it gives you an idea).